krasimir/react-in-patterns/README.md

 # React in patterns

-Learn the most (and not only) design pattern used while developing with React
+Learn the most (and not only) common design pattern used while developing with React

 ---